Welcome: Education & Training Programs

 Certificate and Degree Programs:

-- Certificate in Translational Science: The 12 semester-credit-hour (SCH) Certificate in Translational Science (CTS) Program is conducted through the Graduate School of Biomedical Sciences at the UT Health Science Center and is designed for research professionals who seek organized and intensive training in fundamental topics in translational science.
+- Certificate in Translational Science (CTS): The 12 semester-credit-hour (SCH) Certificate in Translational Science (CTS) Program is conducted through the Graduate School of Biomedical Sciences at the UT Health Science Center and is designed for research professionals who seek organized and intensive training in fundamental topics in translational science.

-- Master of Science in Clinical Investigation (MSCI): Conducted through the Graduate School of Biomedical Sciences at the UT Health Science Center, the MSCI degree program offers coursework and mentored research for degree-seeking and non-degree seeking students.
+- Master of Science in Clinical Investigation-Translational Science (MSCI-TS): Conducted through the Graduate School of Biomedical Sciences at the UT Health Science Center, the MSCI-TS degree program offers coursework and mentored research for degree-seeking and non-degree seeking students.

-- Doctoral Degree in Translational Science: The Translational Science PhD program will coordinate courses and faculty from the four UT Components in San Antonio (UT Health Science Center, University of Texas at San Antonio, UT College of Pharmacy, and UT School of Public Health) with tracks in Type 1 and Type 2 translational science.
+- Doctoral Degree in Translational Science (TS PhD): The Translational Science PhD program will coordinate courses and faculty from the four UT Components in San Antonio (UT Health Science Center, University of Texas at San Antonio, UT College of Pharmacy, and UT School of Public Health) with tracks in Type 1 and Type 2 translational science.
 The target date for the inaugural class is fall semester 2012.

 The two-year KL2 program provides Junior faculty scholars with educational, mentoring, and other guidance opportunities, plus 75% release time for research, designed to improve their capacity to become independent research investigators.
 KL2 Scholars are selected for the two-year seminar and research-oriented program on a competitive basis.